Jake Carroll: Huddersfield Town

 On 26 April 2013, it was announced that Carroll had signed for the English Championship side Huddersfield Town for an undisclosed fee believed to be in the region of €150,000, completing the move in July.
 Carroll was given the number 25 shirt for the season.
 Carroll revealed that Manager Mark Robins persuaded Carroll to join the club and expect him to make a breakthrough in the first team.

 He made his début in the 2–1 League Cup victory over Bradford City on 6 August, then made his first league start four days later in the 1–1 draw with Queens Park Rangers.
 Then on 24 August, Carroll won the penalty after being brought down and then it was successfully converted.

 On 19 February 2014, Carroll joined League Two side Bury on a one-month loan.
 He scored his first goal in England in the 4–1 win over Mansfield Town a week later, before returning a month later.

 On 29 August 2014, Carroll joined Scottish Premiership side Partick Thistle on loan until January 2015.
 The next day, on 30 August 2014, Carroll made his début for the club, in a 2–0 loss against Aberdeen.

 Hartlepool United

 On 12 June 2015, it was announced that Carroll would sign for League Two club Hartlepool United, on a free transfer, effective on 1 July 2015.
 He scored his first goal for the club on 12 March 2016, in a 3–1 victory over Dagenham & Redbridge at Victoria Park.
 In his first season, Carroll made 41 appearances in league football, and an additional four appearances in the FA Cup.

 In his second season playing for the club, Carroll recorded 21 appearances in league football, two appearances in the FA Cup, and an appearance in the Football League Cup.
-With Hartlepool very low in the league table, Carroll opted to leave the club in January 2017.
+Carroll opted to leave the club in January 2017.